Scanning the Internet for information and offers on saunas you might come across the expression 'Full Spectrum Sauna'.

 In conclusion, when buying a sauna you want to make sure it has got low EMF levels.

-Furthermore, there is a difference between ceramic rod and carbon infrared heated saunas.
+Furthermore, there is a difference between ceramic rod and Mica infrared heated saunas.
 Ceramic rod infrared heaters target heat in a limited area of the ceramic rod.
 They produce a shallow heat which does not penetrate far beyond the skin’s surface.
 Also they have extremely high EMF levels.

 Therefore, Canadian Spa uses MICA far infrared heaters which heat evenly and are more efficient than standard carbon fibre heaters and with low EMF levels.